Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Introduction

 \section{Introduction}

-\lettrine{A}{erocapture} is increasingly important for sending high-mass missions to explore outer planets, as evidenced by the Uranus Orbiter Probe mission~\cite{dutta_uranus_2024}. {Aerocapture} is an alternative to propulsive orbit insertion in which the spacecraft flies through the atmosphere of a planet to capture into orbit.
-An aerocapture trajectory is characterized by inherent nonlinearities and potentially large deviations from the desired state.
-This paper first seeks to determine if state transition tensors (STTs), a computationally efficient analytical uncertainty propagation method previously applied to orbital scenarios, provide similar benefits when applied to nonconservative aerocapture dynamics.
-Next, it aims to identify if the complexity of the STTs for aerocapture can be reduced through directional state transition tensors (DSTTs).
-STTs are essentially a higher-order Taylor series expansion of the trajectory dynamics, and DSTTs are a reduced-dimension representation of the STTs along a dynamically-important direction~\cite{park_nonlinear_2007,park_nonlinear_2006,boone_directional_2023}.
-When constructing a DSTT with a single latent dimension, nonlinear perturbation and moment propagation is simplified to matrix-vector multiplication rather than tensor contraction.
+\lettrine{A}{erocapture} is an alternative to propulsive orbit insertion in which the spacecraft flies through the atmosphere of a planet to capture into orbit, rather than performing a large propulsive maneuver~\cite{spilker_qualitative_2019,girija_quantitative_2022}.
+As evidenced by the Uranus Orbiter Probe mission, aerocapture is an enabling technology for outer planet missions~\cite{dutta_uranus_2024}.
+While aerocapture can reduce propellant mass and transit time for such missions, aerocapture trajectories are characterized by inherent nonlinearities and potentially large deviations from the desired state.
+These attributes prove challenging for efficient performance analysis and uncertainty propagation schemes as they necessitate robust nonlinear methods.

+This paper first seeks to determine whether state transition tensors (STTs), a computationally efficient semi-analytical uncertainty propagation method previously applied to orbital scenarios, provide similar benefits when applied to nonconservative aerocapture dynamics.
+Building on this, we aim to identify whether the complexity of the STTs can be reduced through directional state transition tensors (DSTTs) for aerocapture.
+More specifically, the STTs are a higher-order Taylor series expansion of the trajectory dynamics, while DSTTs provide a reduced-dimension representation of the STTs along a dynamically-important direction~\cite{park_nonlinear_2007,park_nonlinear_2006,boone_directional_2023}.
+While STTs require tensor contraction for nonlinear perturbation and moment propagation, DSTTs simplify these processes to matrix-vector multiplication for a single latent dimension.